Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/rhel.md

 3. Select the latest Kong version from the list.
 4. From the Kong version detail page, select the **Files** tab.
 5. Select the RHEL version appropriate for your environment. e.g. `RHEL` -> `8`.
-6. Save the RPM file available: e.g. `kong-enterprise-edition-{{page.kong_latest.version}}.rhel8.noarch.rpm`
+6. Save the available RPM file: e.g. `kong-enterprise-edition-{{page.kong_latest.version}}.rhel8.noarch.rpm`
 7. Copy the RPM file to your home directory on the RHEL system.
-You may use a command like:
+For example:

     ```bash
     $ scp kong-enterprise-edition-{{page.kong_latest.version}}.rhel8.noarch.rpm <rhel user>@<server>:~
     ```

-### (Optional) Verify the Integrity of the Package
+### (Optional) Verify the Package Integrity

 1. Kong's official Key ID is `2cac36c51d5f3726`.
 Verify it by querying the RPM package and comparing it to the Key ID: